Welcome to the Derbyshire Information, Advice and Support Service for SEND

 The Children and Families Act 2014 and the SEND code of practice are intended to strengthen the participation of parents, children and young people.

-Please note that the service is currently operating and support workers are available.
-Due to current COVID-19 (coronavirus) restrictions we cannot offer face to face support, however parents, carers, children and young people can contact us by email and telephone.
+The service is currently operating and support workers are available.
+Due to current COVID-19 (coronavirus) restrictions we cannot offer face to face support.
+However, parents, carers, children and young people can contact us by email and telephone.

 The Council for Disabled children has some useful information about COVID-19 (coronavirus) and schools.